Staff

 English |

-As in previous years, we will continue to complete our work in English through a chosen text.
-This half term, we will read the text ‘The Owl who was afrid of the Dark’ by Jill Tomlinson.
+We will continue to complete our work in English through a chosen text.
+This half term, we will read the text ‘Varjak Paw’ by S F Said.
 Using this story, we will complete short writing activities, comprehension, grammar activities and complete longer pieces of writing using a plan, write, edit sequence of lessons.
 Guided Reading will continue every day for all the children.
-Handwriting lessons and spelling/phonics lessons will continue throughout each week. |
+Handwriting lessons and spelling lessons will continue throughout each week. |

 Maths |